mvolkmann/blog/src/alpine.md

 ### Reactivity

-## Unorganized Content
+## TO DOs

-see the mask plug-in for formatting text as a user types such as phone numbers. in Alpine blog page, say what the current version is.
-It is three point something.
-The x-data Object can contain both properties and functions. implement your svelte todo app using only Alpine, and add that to the blog page. it’s too bad that an Alpine, rendering the value of a variable requires
+- Implement your Svelte todo app using only Alpine and add that to the blog page.
-<span x-text=“var”></span> instead of just something like {var}
-in event handling code, you can access the current event with $event.